NickMcSweeney/control_project/README.md

 this is a gazebo plugin that contains a pid actuator control of the r2 robot's gripper, and publishes state information, and substrives to position commands from ros.
 ### plugins/pseudo_sensor_plugin
 this is a gazebo plugin that is intended to be attached to a target object to publish the objects state information, providing an approximation of the data avalable if an array of sensors were being used by the robot.
+Note: [it is likely world force will read zero if the gripper is inputing balanced levels of force on an object and therefore the force readings are useless.]
 ### plugins/touch_sensor_plugin
 this is a gazebo sensor plugin that is intended to publich contact sensor data. this sensor is attached to the gripper fingers. _This is only partially completed:_ currently does not publish data to ros.
 ### libs/pid_controller